-This measured position can be utilized in several ways: for post-processing correction of acquired data; for calibration routines to compensate for repeatable errors; or, most relevantly here, for real-time feedback control.
+This metrology data can be utilized in several ways: for post-processing correction of acquired data; for calibration routines to compensate for repeatable, systematic errors; or, most relevantly here, for real-time feedback control.
+For applications demanding precise position control, such as maintaining a nanoparticle within a nano-beam during tomography, real-time feedback is essential.
 Various sensor technologies have been employed, with capacitive sensors [14], [15], [16] and, increasingly, fiber-based interferometers [7], [16], [17], [18], [19], [20], [21], [22], [23], [24] being prominent choices.

 Two examples illustrating the integration of online metrology are presented in Figure 1.13.
-The system at NSLS X8C (Figure 1.13a) utilized capacitive sensors for rotation stage calibration and image alignment during tomography post-processing [25].
-The PtiNAMi microscope at DESY P06 (Figure 1.13b) employs interferometers directed at a spherical target below the sample for position monitoring during tomography, with plans for future feedback loop implementation [16].
+The system at NSLS X8C utilized capacitive sensors for rotation stage calibration and image alignment during tomography post-processing [25].
+The PtiNAMi microscope at DESY P06 employs interferometers directed at a spherical target below the sample for position monitoring during tomography, with plans for future feedback loop implementation [16].